8 things to say when exchanging wedding rings

 Your wedding ring

-So you’ve been shopping for wedding rings, trying things on, thinking about what exactly you would like to wear into the future.
+So you’ve been shopping for a wedding ring, trying things on, thinking about what exactly you would like to wear into the future.
 All the time anticipating the ceremony, when the ring will be placed on your hand for the first time.

 This is something you may not have thought much about.
 This is where your celebrant comes into the picture to help you with things to say when exchanging your rings.